Do you suffer from low self-esteem and lack of confidence?

-- Reframe your personal narrative – In other words, whatever story you believe, whatever history you have, look back at it with truth and wisdom to gain a new perspective.
+- Reframing your personal narrative – In other words, whatever story you believe, whatever history you have, look back at it with truth and wisdom to gain a new perspective.
 This is what I consider putting aside childish ways, the notions we carry with us from childhood, and taking steps toward growth and maturity.

-- Practice gratitude – Thinking on things you’re grateful for has a way of lifting our spirits and putting us in a frame of mind to build our self-esteem.
+- Practicing gratitude – Thinking on things you’re grateful for has a way of lifting our spirits and putting us in a frame of mind to build our self-esteem.
 This does not mean we gloss over sadness, anger or any other “negative” emotions.

-- Capture the negative thoughts – By that I mean notice when the negative record is playing, and turn it off.
+- Capturing the negative thoughts – By that I mean notice when the negative record is playing, and turn it off.
 You can do that by countering the negativity or criticism with truth.
 Also, take the time to say thanks to the inner critic, task master…whoever is trying to talk down to you, and let them now you can take it from here.
 That they’re no longer needed.
 (They likely exist as a coping strategy, formed early on in your life to protect you in times of stress or trauma.)

-- Practice self-awareness – Start noticing what you like about yourself, what you enjoy, your personal likes and dislikes, and make a physical note of it.
+- Practicing self-awareness – Start noticing what you like about yourself, what you enjoy, your personal likes and dislikes, and make a physical note of it.
 Then read that list from time to time.
 Becoming more aware of who you are and what makes you tick miraculously opens your eyes to see how fearfully and wonderfully made you are.

-- Live with intention – First, determine what you value and establish your priorities.
+- Living with intention – First, determine what you value and establish your priorities.
 Then, guard your time and spend it on what matters to you most.
 Something about living life intentionally sends a message to your brain that says you matter.
 If you’re not sure where to start, try my book, Home on Purpose: Mindful Living in a Hectic World.
 As I said before, God has a way of meeting us right where we are and for many of us, that is in the busyness of running a household.
 And as you’ll discover, once you start changing your outer world, the inner world can’t help but follow.